 Harriet Tubman was born into slavery in 1822 in Maryland, U.S. But after her owner died in 1849, she escaped to the North and to freedom.
 But she didn’t stop there.
 Instead, she dedicated her life to helping others do the same by becoming the famous “conductor” of the Underground Railroad.

-Between 1850 and 1860, she made 19 trips on the Underground Railroad, guiding more than 300 people, including her parents and siblings, to freedom in the North.
-She became a prominent abolitionist before the Civil War and, during the war, became the first woman to lead an armed expedition which liberated more than 700 slaves in South Carolina.
+Between 1850 and 1860, she made 19 trips guiding more than 300 people, including her parents and siblings, to freedom in the North.
+She became a prominent abolitionist before the Civil War and, during the war, became the first woman to lead an armed expedition, which liberated more than 700 slaves in South Carolina.

 Despite falling into financial ruin, Tubman dedicated the last years of her life to looking after her friends and family.
 But head injuries she’d sustained earlier in her life while she was a slave became more painful and debilitating.
 After she died, she was buried with military honors at Fort Hill Cemetery in Auburn.